Skip to main content

 About the committees

-• the Conference Committee
+• Conference Committee

-• the Engagement and Communication Committee
+• Engagement and Communication Committee

-• the Legal Risk Committee
+• Legal Risk Committee

-• the Professional Development Committee
+• Professional Development Committee

 Each committee develops a work plan aligned to the AGLS Strategic Plan and is responsible for delivering specific AGLS initiatives.
+In 2024-25,an additional committee, the Legal Operations Committee, was established to promote consistency and continuous improvement in legal operations.
+This committee has now transitioned to an AGLS working group.

 Each committee chooses a chair or chairs from its members and reports regularly to their nominated board sponsor or sponsors.
 Board sponsors are responsible for reporting back to the AGLS Board on the work of their committee and seeking guidance on key issues where necessary.